 These fantastic devices keep ammonia odors from the urine bottle inside the bottle and prevent splashing on bumpy roads in a campervan or choppy seas on a boat!

-I've since discovered this is an known solution (despite nobody using these at the time of our Indiegogo launch).
+I've since discovered this is a known solution (despite nobody using these at the time when I added them to our toilets).
 In fact, they were recommended in publications by the WHO on separating toilets - you can even use a condom with the end cut off.
 This universal and readily available solution would be a relatively simple installation to retrofit into a DIY composting toilet anywhere in the world!

 If installing a one-way valve isn't possible, an alternative solution is a ping-pong ball in the urine diverter.
 This will float up when the toilet is used, but re-seal the hole once the liquid has drained away